tundish/turberfield-punchline/README.rst

 What worried me recently
 ++++++++++++++++++++++++

 There aren't enough jokes on the web.
-We need more satire.
+I'd like to see more satire.
 Urgently.

-There is indeed on the web a lot of poetry, but poetry web sites are not poetic places.
+There is indeed, on the web a lot of poetry.
+But poetry web sites are not poetic places.
 Or even happy spaces.

 Also the traditions of personal web sites, `web rings`_, and `web feeds`_ are no longer common practice.
 And I felt sad about that.